Everything PR News

 3. Overloading Influencers with Strict Guidelines

 Why it is a mistake.
 Influencers build their followings by producing content that resonates with their audience.
 They understand what their followers respond to.
-Overloading them with too many rules or forcing a message that does not align with their style produces a stilted, less effective campaign.
+Overloading them with rules or forcing a message that does not align with their style produces a stilted, less effective campaign.

 What not to do: